mjc-school/MJC-School/bigdata/module #5. CI-CD/ci_cd_task.md

 Topics:
 - CI/CD
     - Continuous Integration, Continuous Delivery, Continuous Deployment.
-    - Describe and name some example tools.
-    - Pros and Cons
+Difference.
+Pros and Cons.
+    - CI/CD tools
 - Jenkins
     - What is Jenkins?
     - What are the benefits of using Jenkins?